7stud/Programming-Erlang-Exercises-Solutions-Answers/Chapter 8/exercise 2.md

 --**Which functions are unique?**

 I needed the same CountMap produced by the previous solution.
-Rather then repeating the code to construct a CountMap in this solution, I decided to refactor the previous solution so that I could use the part that constructs the CountMap in this solution:
+Rather then repeating the code to construct a CountMap in this solution, I decided to refactor the previous solution so that I could call a function to get the CountMap:

 ```erlang
 most_cmn_export(Modules) ->